 The City of Rome is filled with religious, artistic, historic and cultural treasures.
 The staff and faculty of the program are eager to assist students in maximizing their time in Rome by offering guidance and suggestions for sightseeing in and exploration of this great city.
 Please check this site frequently for updates about Rome’s major attractions and opportunities.
 When you arrive in Rome, please let our on-site staff know what your interests are and they will be happy to assist you.

 In addition, we will be arranging group visits to religious, legal, and cultural/historic sites in Rome.
-As the schedule fills up, the calendar will be posted on our Web site, so please check back soon.
+As the schedule fills up, the calendar will be posted on our website, so please check back frequently.

 Transportation from the airport

 Rome has two airports: Leonardo da Vinci Airport in Fiumicino and a smaller airport in Ciampino.
 Unless you are traveling in Europe before the program, you will be arriving at Leonardo da Vinci (Fiumicino) (“FCO”).